 The crime rate has increased over the past decade in Alaska, going from 3,476 crimes in 2006 to 4,883 by 38% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-Alaska calls their police professionals peace officers, and they are the ones responsible for arresting people who break the law in the state.
-A peace officer can arrest someone in Alaska with an arrest warrant.
+AK calls their police professionals peace officers, and they are the ones responsible for arresting people who break the law in the state.
+A peace officer can arrest someone in AK with an arrest warrant.
 They can also arrest someone without a warrant if they witness them committing the crime.
 If they have reasonable cause to believe someone has a committed a felony even if they didn’t observe it, they can arrest them also.
 If they are aware of someone committing a felony they can arrest them.
 If an officer suspects someone of committing a domestic violence crime, a misdemeanor or felony, they can detain them for questioning.
 If someone violates a domestic protective order or probation, an officer can arrest them as well.

-Any peace officer or state trooper that witnesses a crime can arrest someone in Alaska.
-State law enforcement agencies such as federal and state officers can also arrest someone for suspicion of committing a crime in Alaska.
+Any peace officer or state trooper that witnesses a crime can arrest someone in AK.
+State law enforcement agencies such as federal and state officers can also arrest someone for suspicion of committing a crime in AK.
 Judges and magistrates have the power to initiate an arrest warrant, but only peace officers and private citizens have the right to arrest someone.
 When private citizens, initiative a “citizens arrest,” they must follow the same guidelines detailed above that peace officers must obey.

-Alaska keeps criminal records including arrests for varying lengths of time.
+The state keeps criminal records including arrests for varying lengths of time.
 Misdemeanors are generally on file for only about two years.
 Some felonies are on file for between 5-10 years, and others are kept permanently.
 Those offenses that are of a violent nature are usually held on record forever in the archives.

 The popular arrests for 2017 in Alaska was for All Other Offenses (except traffic) - 10,909, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Prostitution and Commercialized Vice arrests - with only 6 crimes a year.